nikhil15041993/Kubernetes-Components/README.md

 NOTE: When deploying container in Proxmox, we need to comment the SWAP and OS high performance modules in the create_pushpin/roles/prepare/tasks/main.yml file.

-We have to make sure that the OS version of our VM is 20.04 LTS and Set swap_vars_size to "8G" also swappines 60.
+We have to make sure that the OS version of our VM is 20.04 and Set swap size to "8G" also swappines 60.

 This playbook is for setup pushpin.